zsteinkamp/zsteinkamp.github.io/resume.md

 * Co-architected and implemented inter-datacenter file and database replication.
 * Co-designed and implemented customer-facing analytics site.
 * Assisted with design and implementation of frontend and social features.
-* Implemented novel image manipulation technology in Abobe Flash to map 16 bit monochrome images to 8 bit computer displays in ways familiar to radiologists.
+* Implemented novel image manipulation technology in Abobe Flash to map 16 bit monochrome images to 8 bit RGB computer displays in ways familiar to radiologists.
 * Responsible for application security design and ongoing security testing.

 #### Mar 2007 - Feb 2009